 Have your humidifier unplugged from the socket and disassembled.
 Carefully empty, then remove the water tank.
 Then detach any other removable part from the base and keep everything separate depending on the kind of humidifier you own.
 If your model has an air filter, remove it carefully, clean using running water, and dry it.

-The humidifier’s base that holds water regularly pours enough white vinegar to soak.
+The humidifier’s base that holds water regularly pours enough white vinegar or baking soda to soak.
 Soak any other part to be washed into a container containing vinegar.
 Let it stay for at least half an hour to dissolve the mineral build-up.
 Using a toothbrush or a small soft brush, scrub the residue.
 A small brush is ideal for adequately cleaning surfaces that may be hard to reach.

 With the kind of bleaching agent you prefer, use a mixture of 1 teaspoon of bleach to 1 gallon of water.
 Fill the tank half full and swirl the solution around to ensure that the whole inside is coated.
 This is required to disinfect the water tank, and disinfecting the tank will take about 30 minutes of waiting time.

 Thoroughly rinse the base, tank, and the other separable components using clean water.
 Make sure that there is no trapped moisture.
 Lay all the parts out to air dry.
 You can wipe them with a clean, dry towel to help clear away any remaining residues.

 After all the parts have been air-dried thoroughly, you can be sure to reassemble the components and keep them operational once again.

 If the fillers are entirely damaged, don’t hesitate to replace them with fresh ones.
 You can then replenish your tank with clean and mineral-free water.

 Then plug the appliance and turn it on to check if it is functioning correctly.
 You will feel the effects of cozy humidity in your home with other households.